 In other words, how young is ‘too young’ to have facial fillers or other cosmetic procedures, including surgery?

-The influence of the social media selfie culture cannot be underestimated here.
+The influence of Social media selfie culture cannot be underestimated.

 That noted, there may be some benefits to facial fillers and other skin treatments using advanced technologies.